jkristia/swiftui-rotationtest/readme.md

 # Test of rotation and position

-SwiftUI aff for testing rotation and GeometryReader.
+SwiftUI app for testing rotation and GeometryReader.
 The view is rerendered on rotation.
 Rotation is detected in
 ```
     func windowScene(_ windowScene: UIWindowScene, didUpdate ...